kube-logging/kube-logging.github.io/docs/plugins/outputs/logz.md

+---
-# LogZ output plugin for Fluentd
+title: LogZ output plugin for Fluentd
+---
 ## Overview
 More info at https://github.com/logzio/fluent-plugin-logzio
 >Example Deployment: [Save all logs to LogZ](../../../docs/example-logz.md)